Cristóbal Finch

-Cristóbal Ignacio Finch Barrios (born 1 June 2002) is a Chilean professional footballer who plays as a centre back for Croatian club Omladinac GV.
+Cristóbal Ignacio Finch Barrios (born 1 June 2002) is a Chilean professional footballer who plays as a centre back for Atlético Colina in the Segunda División Profesional de Chile.

 Career

 Finch made his professional debut playing for Universidad Catolica in a 2021 Copa Chile match against Everton de Viña del Mar on 3 July 2021.
 In 2023, he was loaned out to Barnechea in the Primera B.

 A free agent during the first half of 2024, Finch moved to Croatia and joined NK Omladinac Gornja Vrba in July of the same year.

+Back to Chile, Finch joined Atlético Colina and won the 2025 Tercera A.